Movement for an Adoption Apology

 In some instances, despite wishing to remain involved, the fathers were refused a say in their child’s future – because the child was classified as illegitimate.
 These fathers also became unwilling parties to these adoptions.

-We call on the Labour Government to do the right thing and issue a formal public apology to all affected and implement the measures recommended by MAA and by the Adult Adoptee Movement (AAM) so that that everyone who has been traumatised by these experiences is able to receive the help and support they need.
+The Labour Government has done the right thing by apologising, we now look to them to implement the measures set out in the Apology Statement so that that everyone who has been traumatised by these experiences will receive the help and support they need.